ansgarz/clojure-austausch/README.md

 ## Usage

-Run the example lines of the clojure code.
+Run the lines of the clojure code in the file src/app/core.clj

 ## License